sporto/elm-tutorial/resources/players.md

 Let's create some content for our application.
 We will create a list of players.

-We will organise our application structure by the name of the resources in our application.
-Our application only has one resource `Players` So there will be only one sub-folder.

 The `Players` folder will have modules for the components of the Elm architeture, just like what we did with the main level:

 - Players/Actions.elm